Catterio/C-U-Fallback-Fonts/README.md

 ## Credits
-The effort of extending the glyph set of Retro Gaming Plus was done by Catterio.
+The effort of expanding language support for _Retro Gaming Plus_ was done by Catterio.

-I-pixel-u Plus was made by Catterio.
+_I-pixel-u_ Plus was made by Catterio.

-Retro Gaming was made by Daydarius.
+_Retro Gaming_ was made by Daydarius.

-I pixel u was made by rodrigosrtz.
+_I pixel u_ was made by rodrigosrtz.